ooni/netx/README.md

 To build the example commands:

 ```
-GO111MODULE=on go build -v ./cmd/dnsclient
-GO111MODULE=on go build -v ./cmd/httpclient
+GO111MODULE=on go build -v ./cmd/...
 ```

-Both commands will provide useful help messages when run with `-help`.
+All commands will provide terse help messages when run with `-help`.
 When run without arguments they run against default input suitable to show at a first glance their functionality.
-They both emit the events they have measured on the standard ouput, using the JSONL format (i.e. newline separated serialized JSON documents).